spawnmarvel/azure-automation-bicep-and-labs/README.md

 https://learn.microsoft.com/en-us/training/modules/build-flexible-bicep-templates-conditions-loops/5-exercise-loops?pivots=powershell

-## Exercise 6 - Exercise - Use variable and output loops (check it)
+## Exercise 6 -  Part 1 fundamentals Exercise - fundamentals Use variable and output loops (check it)

 What is the key take away?